ublue-os/sysext/README.md

 Initial experiments include `wasmtime`, `go`, `Visual Studio Code` and `neovim`.
 It would appear that nearly anything is possible.
 We intend to explore this as a means to add optional development and quality-of-life tools to immutable Linux distributions, although the concept works anywhere with systemd.

+Do NOT use the `ensure-sysext` system unit recommended below, it blocks the display manager from starting on desktop linux.

+SystemD 255 will fix this limitation.

 ## Prior Art
 [Image-Based Linux Summit](https://lwn.net/Articles/946526/)